 Luke participated in the Kids STEP Study, led by Dr. Andrea Behrman and Dr. Dena Howland, for over a year with continuing improvements.
 He was non-ambulatory since 5 months of age and had never taken a step when he entered the Kids STEP Study and began locomotor training at age 3.5 years.
 He is now able to independently initiate and take steps with a reverse rolling walker.
 “Unable” is now “able” and Luke continues to show improvement in both trunk control and walking.
 Luke can also sit on his own and does not require a brace or arm support to sit independently.

-When Dr. Behrman, Dr. Howland, and Shelley Trimble (Pediatric Research PT) moved from the University of Florida to the University of Louisville and the Kentucky Spinal Cord Injury Research Center, Luke’s family sought to develop resources for children in Florida to receive locomotor training and activity-based therapies (www.lukesway.org).
+When Dr. Behrman, Dr. Howland, and Shelley Trimble (Pediatric Research PT) moved from the University of Florida to the University of Louisville and the Kentucky Spinal Cord Injury Research Center, Luke’s family sought to develop resources for children in Florida to receive locomotor training and activity-based therapies.
 His family has remained in touch with Drs.
 Behrman and Howland and Shelley, and Luke even traveled to Louisville in 2013 to participate in the Kentucky Mini-Marathon.
-He was one of over 20 participants with SCI who walked in the race to raise funds for the Christopher and Dana Reeve Foundation NeuroRecovery Network and assist others to receive locomotor training.
+He was one of over 20 participants with SCI who participated in the race to raise funds to assist others to receive locomotor training.

 Luke has paved the way for other children to recover because of his progress in locomotor training, his fund-raising efforts to help other children, and helping us again this year as a research participant to discover and learn how to best advance recovery for children with spinal cord injuries.